 You may think that because there are empty seats in your service, you have enough room.
 But, when a room reaches 70%-80% of its seating capacity, it’s running close to exceeding its comfort capacity.
 That means if first-time visitors to your church feel cramped, they may not come back.
-This principle applies not only to your main meeting space, but to every classroom and other meeting room in your church.
+This principle of healthy church growth applies not only to your main meeting space, but to every classroom and other meeting room in your church.

-CAUTION: The temptation may be to create a second service thinking the congregation will evenly split in half to attend each service.
+CAUTION: The temptation may be to create a second service, thinking the congregation will evenly split in half to attend each service.
 This isn’t usually the case, however.
 If your church comfortably seats 500 people and you move to a second service, the reality is 400 people will attend one service and 100 may attend the other.

 Habit 3: Growing Churches are Led by Growing Leaders

 Leaders are Learners.
 Nelson Searcy said “growing churches are led by growing leaders.”
 Being intentional about personal growth as a leader, growing in your knowledge and understanding of the Word, and growing in your walk with Christ are all essential to healthy chuch growth.